-The Foreign Minister Science and Technology Advisor Network (FMSTAN) in a global web of science advisors with experience within countries’ Foreign Ministries.
+The Foreign Ministries Science and Technology Advisors Network (FMSTAN) is a global web of science advisors with experience within countries’ Foreign Ministries.

 It began in February 2016 with a meeting convened by the U.S. Science and Technology Advisor to the Secretary of State at the National Academy of Sciences in Washington, D.C.
 This initial meeting involved the four S&T advisors to foreign ministers from Japan, New Zealand, United Kingdom and United States along with diplomats from twelve other nations: Chile, Ghana, Kazakhstan, Kenya, Malaysia, Oman, Panama, Poland, Senegal, South Africa, Ukraine, and Vietnam.